hmqgg/automated-jb2a-animations/README.md

+## NOTE: Use of the Source Field (in DnD 5e) has been deprecated.
+Moving forward only the Animate Tab will be supported and updated

 # Automated Animations
 **No animations are provided in this module.
 It is designed to work in conjunction with the JB2A Animated Assets module.
 This module has been reviewed, approved and recommended by JB2A**